What is corporate social responsibility?

 - 1 in 3 donors indicates that they would give a larger gift if matching was applied to their donation.

 Volunteer grants are a form of corporate giving that encourages employees to volunteer in their local community.
-Companies then provide monetary grants to the organizations where these employees regularly volunteer.
+Companies then provide monetary grants to organizations where these employees regularly volunteer based on their verified volunteer hours.
+These programs are also a great way for businesses to accomplish two goals at once: giving back through CSR and fostering a stronger internal culture through team volunteering events.

 Volunteer grants are a great way to turn volunteer time into tangible funds and are also rising in popularity.
 For example: